Rice is a definite pantry staple to have on hand when you’re gluten-free.

 The important take-away is to read your food labels.
 (Need help?
-I cover this in my 6 Week Course: The Gluten-Free Formula )
+This is exactly what I help my clients learn and understand.)

 Plain rice with nothing added is gluten-free, just be careful to purchase this in a bag or box.
 When you scoop rice from open bins in stores, there may be cross-contamination with other bins or scoops used.

 Be extra careful with rice mixes.
 These often contain a long list of ingredients that can include hidden gluten, or be a source of cross-contamination.

 Again, reading labels is your new job as a gluten-free foodie!
 (Just PM me if you need help!)
 Watch for the certified gluten-free label for a safe brand to try.

 Cook plain rice and then add in your favorite veggies or sauces.

 This manner is a much safer bet than a mix that contains ingredients you may not be able to pronounce.
 This is definitely a good step to take when you also have other allergies to consider.